|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

-This module considers some of the main economic influences on the business environment before examining the specific role of government monetary and fiscal policy.
+This business administration module considers some of the main economic influences on the business environment before examining the specific role of government monetary and fiscal policy.
 Business enterprises are strongly influenced by the economic environment in which they operate.
 An understanding of how government policies can affect the business environment is therefore essential for the effective management of organisations.

 Formulating and Planning Organisational Strategy

 This module examines how to identify opportunities and threats enabling competitive interactions with other organisations.
 It is key to the MBA qualification as it considers strategic choices and strategic positioning in different contexts leading to an understanding of an organisation’s specific competitive advantage.
 Various models that can be used to create a strategic vision are evaluated together with the criteria for assessing the effectiveness of a particular strategy.
 In the final part of the module, the ethical, social and environmental aspects of a strategy are considered as part of managing reputational risk.